-The Doberman Pinscher has been one of the most iconic dog breeds in American history.
+The Doberman Pinscher has been one of the most iconic dog breeds ever.
 And the fact that they’re agile and powerful dogs, makes them attractive working breeds.
-But given their physical qualities, you may be wondering what they were bred for.
+But given their superb physical traits, you may be wondering what they were bred for.

-So, what were Doberman bred for?
-The modern Doberman Pinscher was originally bred by a tax collector named Louis Dobermann.
-They were developed to guard and protect him during his profession, as tax collecting was a dangerous job in the 1800s.
+The Doberman Pinscher was originally developed by a tax collector named Louis Dobermann.
+The dogs were bred to guard and protect him during his profession, as tax collecting was a dangerous job in the 1800s.
 From there, Doberman breeding refined the dog to become top guardians, military and police canine, and service dogs.

 Dobermans quickly garnered international attention due to their excellent working skills.
-Though they participated in many roles throughout human history, Dobermans are mostly companions today.
+Though they did take on many roles throughout history, Dobermans are mostly companions today.
 Read on to know more about the history of Doberman jobs.

 RECOMMENDED: 9 Distinct Doberman Colors

 The development of the Doberman Pinscher is largely credited to Louis Dobermanm.
 He was a German tax collector from the late 19th century.
 As such, Dobermans were aptly nicknamed the “Tax Collector’s Dog” in Germany.

 Believe it or not, tax collecting was a dangerous job in the late 1800s.
 Not everyone was happy to pay up.
 Plus, thieves often targeted tax collectors because, well, they tend to carry a lot of money with them.
 As a result, Louis Dobermann set out to breed a protector.

 Even today, there is little evidence on the exact breeding process he used.
 However, historians believe Louis had to cross several popular dog breeds to produce the Doberman Pinscher.
 Most of which, are equally-iconic dog breeds today.